Sgt. Pepper's Lonely Hearts Club Band: Inspiration and conception

 While in London without his bandmates, McCartney took the hallucinogenic drug LSD (or "acid") for the first time, having long resisted Lennon and Harrison's insistence that he join them and Starr in experiencing its perception-heightening effects.
 According to author Jonathan Gould, this initiation into LSD afforded McCartney the "expansive new sense of possibility" that defined the group's next project, Sgt.
 Pepper's Lonely Hearts Club Band.
 Gould adds that McCartney's succumbing to peer pressure allowed Lennon "to play the role of psychedelic guide" to his songwriting partner, thereby facilitating a closer collaboration between the two than had been evident since early in the Beatles' career.
 For his part, Lennon had turned deeply introspective during the filming of How I Won the War in southern Spain in September 1966.
 His anxiety over his and the Beatles' future was reflected in "Strawberry Fields Forever", a song that provided the initial theme, regarding a Liverpool childhood, of the new album.
 On his return to London, Lennon embraced the city's arts culture, of which McCartney was a part, and shared his bandmate's interest in avant-garde and electronic-music composers such as Karlheinz Stockhausen, John Cage and Luciano Berio.

-In November, during his and Evans' return flight from Kenya, McCartney had an idea for a song that eventually formed the impetus of the Sgt.
+In November, during his and Evans's return flight from Kenya, McCartney had an idea for a song that eventually formed the impetus of the Sgt.
 Pepper concept.
 His idea involved an Edwardian-era military band, for which Evans invented a name in the style of contemporary San Francisco-based groups such as Big Brother and the Holding Company and Quicksilver Messenger Service.
 In February 1967, McCartney suggested that the new album should represent a performance by the fictional band.
 This alter ego group would give them the freedom to experiment musically by releasing them from their image as Beatles.
 Martin recalled that the concept was not discussed at the start of the sessions, but it subsequently gave the album "a life of its own".